MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-data-virtualization/includes/1-introduction.md

 - **Zero replication:** Unlike traditional ETL, data virtualization does not need to “collect” the data into a separate repository to transform it to the destination format.
 It handles transformation and aggregation on-the-fly.

-- **Real-Time data:** Since data virtualization connects to the data source on-the-fly, it always delivers the latest available data.
+- **Real-time data:** Since data virtualization connects to the data source on-the-fly, it always delivers the latest available data.

 ## Benefits of data virtualization